Streletz/IcLauncherGenerator/README.md

 Program for automated creation of images ic_launcher for Android applications.

 - 1.0/                 Version 1.0 of "IcLauncherGenerator" source files
+- 2.0/                 Version 2.0 of "IcLauncherGenerator" source files
 - LICENSE_EN           license of "IcLauncherGenerator" in English
 - LICENSE_RU           license of "IcLauncherGenerator" in Russian
 - README               this file